matuteiglesias/journal/content/Teaching/2025-03-10_Developed_Progressive_Python_and_Pandas_Exercises.md

 **🕒 07:05–09:00**
 **🏷️ Labels**: Python, Pandas, Education, Exercises, Programming
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 **Session Goal:**
 The session aimed to develop a structured set of exercises for beginners in [[Python]] and [[Pandas]], focusing on foundational programming concepts and data manipulation skills.

 **Key Activities:**
-- Designed beginner-friendly [[Python]] exercises covering basic concepts to executable programs, including a 'Geringoso' translator and debugging tasks.
+- Designed beginner-friendly [[Python]] exercises covering basic concepts to executable programs, including a 'Geringoso' translator and [[debugging]] tasks.
 - Improved existing exercises to enhance learning, focusing on alternative approaches like using sums instead of multiplication.
-- Developed a coherent strategy for progressive [[Python]] exercises that reinforce learning through functions, classes, and executable scripts.
+- Developed a coherent [[strategy]] for progressive [[Python]] exercises that reinforce learning through functions, classes, and executable scripts.
 - Created exercises targeting common beginner errors in [[Python]], providing solutions and code examples.
 - Proposed a new structure for teaching [[Pandas]], dividing exercises into blocks covering fundamentals, indexing, data combination, and aggregation.
 - Implemented practical exercises for data conversion using [[Pandas]] and accessing Google Sheets via Google Cloud.